dana-rocha/BroadInstitute_LongReads/README.md

   3. Determines where the local minimum between the first and second peak is
   4. Displays the number of k-mers that have coverage greater than the local minimum value

-I used Python 3.7 and the PyCharm IDE to write this.
+I used Python 3.7 and the PyCharm IDE to write this program.